neumino/neumino.github.io/movies.md

-### Sweet Girl
+### The Loud House Movie
-*Released on 2021-08-18, vote average 6.8*
+*Released on 2021-08-20, vote average 8.2*

-A devastated husband vows to bring justice to the people responsible for his wife&#39;s death while protecting the only family he has left, his daughter.
+The Loud family travel to Scotland and discover they are descendants of Scottish royalty as they move into their giant ancestral castle.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Tfmr8pPy_1M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ngTtyroSMB0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>